lionelmace/roks-3scale/README.md

     terraform apply -var-file="testing.auto.tfvars"
     ```

-> You can also provision this environement using IBM Cloud Schematics.
+> You can also provision the Cloud Services via IBM Cloud Schematics.

 ## Connect to the OpenShift Cluster